CS2103AUG2016-T10-C4/Main/docs/DeveloperGuide.md

 ## Testing

-**KeyboardWarrior** uses JUnit to perform unit tests on the Backend, Data and TUI components.
+**KeyboardWarrior** uses JUnit to perform unit tests on the Backend, Data and GUI components.
 Every method is unit tested to ensure everything works as intended.

-Tests can be found in the `./test/java/ruby/keyboardwarrior` folder.
+You can find the tests in the `./test/java/ruby/keyboardwarrior` folder.

 We have two types of tests: